jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 import jax.numpy as np
 ```

 That's it.
 You can now use the code with GPUs and even [TPUs](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm)!
+Just make sure you [install JAX correctly](https://github.com/google/jax#installation).

 ### Backpropagation
 Again, if we replace NumPy with [JAX](https://github.com/google/jax):